 A person who snorts Adderall will need some object that can crush the pills (Adderall does not come in powder form).
 To snort the crushed Adderall, a person may use a straw, a rolled-up bill, a hollowed out pen, or something similar.
 To make the Adderall into lines, a person may use something with a sharp edge, such as a credit card (which, if discovered, may have residue on its edge).

 As people increasingly become addicted to Adderall, they will likely become remiss in their personal grooming.
-A sudden or gradual and noticeable change in a person’s level of self-care can be a strong indication that drug abuse is occurring.
-Drug abuse will draw a person further and further into servicing it, to the exclusion of doing other activities, including even the basics, like grooming.
+A sudden or gradual and noticeable change in a person’s level of self-care can be a strong indication that drug misuse is occurring.
+Drug misuse will draw a person further and further into servicing it, to the exclusion of doing other activities, including even the basics, like grooming.

-The longer Adderall abuse continues, the more obvious it is likely to become.
-Initially, people may try to hide their drug abuse, but as it overtakes them, they become less focused on maintaining their concern for what others think of them.
+There may also be a perceptible shift in the person’s social life, and they may become secretive.
+Adderall misuse can lead a person to withdraw from friends and family, and become socially isolated.
+At the same time, when the person does interact with others, Adderall or other drug misuse may be what they mainly have in common.
+Using drugs can simultaneously make a person spend a lot of time alone but also draw them out to use drugs in a group.
+The new individuals who come into a person’s life may exhibit some of the symptoms discussed above.
+The longer Adderall misuse continues, the more obvious it is likely to become.
+Initially, people may try to hide their drug misuse, but as it overtakes them, they become less focused on maintaining their concern for what others think of them.
 The upside of this is that concerned people can begin to think about how to offer help to the person in need of treatment.

 At this point, it is critical to keep in mind that recovery is possible.
 Adderall misuse, or a stimulant use disorder, is a treatable issue, and there are numerous therapies available at rehab centers to help those in need.